jaydeepdutta95/awspipelineproject/README.md

-# code-deploy-udemy
+# Basic Project for AWS Code pipeline
-This repository contains all the resources used in the Udemy course.
+This repository contains all the resources used in AWS pipeline sample project.